 - AALL members are looking for programs that help them address workplace challenges, understand legal information trends they need to know about, and introduce important perspectives not always available to them.
 They use the conference program lineup to explain to their employers why they need to attend.
 Programs also help members in their professional growth and career development.

-- AALL crowdsources program topic ideas from AALL members, and the Annual Meeting Program Committee (AMPC) seeks strong program proposals on the 30 “must-have” program topics they’ve identified for AALL 2020.
+- AALL crowdsources program topic ideas from AALL members, and the Annual Meeting Program Committee (AMPC) seeks strong program proposals on the 30 “must-have” program topics they’ll identify for AALL 2021.
 (The AMPC will also select approximately 30 additional programs on topics not included in the must-haves.)
 All program proposals support competencies and skills from AALL’s Body of Knowledge (BoK).

 - We encourage you to work with other AALL members on program proposals; one option is to peruse the crowdsourced topics for possible member collaborations.
 [See also: AALL Spectrum]

 - The AALL Annual Meeting & Conference is also an opportunity for members to hear from nonmember thought leaders operating within the legal information spectrum (whose paths may not otherwise cross).
 So program proposals from nonmember thought leaders are also encouraged.

 - The AMPC is comprised of more than 40 AALL members representing different library types, roles, and expertise.
 All proposals are evaluated and scored using a rubric.
 Proposals with unclear descriptions/takeaways, vague speaker information, unfamiliarity with relevant member issues, or a sales focus will not be scored highly.